TinyTapeout/tt-demo-pcb/README.md

 \* These pins are multiplexed.
 They are connected to the RP2040 when GPIO1 is high.

-## Removing the carrier board
+## Removing the ASIC breakout board

-Be careful removing the carrier board, it's easy to bend the pins or hurt yourself.
+Be careful removing the breakout board, it's easy to bend the pins or hurt yourself.

-* Lever the carrier board up 1mm at a time by inserting a pen or other lever under the board and gently pressing,
+* Lever the breakout board up 1mm at a time by inserting a pen or other lever under the board and gently pressing,
-* Keep swapping sides, to evenly push the carrier board away from the demo baord.
+* Keep swapping sides, to evenly push the carrier board away from the demo board.

 These [levers](pcb_extractor.stl) can be 3D printed and make it easier.
 This [video](https://discord.com/channels/1009193568256135208/1011201396659474432/1260876742730448907) shows them in use.

+There are arrows indicating areas that are relatively component-free to assist with placing the levers.

 ## License